 - Albemarle, between the 1640s and 1663, when England included Albemarle in the mammoth Carolina land grant bestowed on a group of eight feudal proprietors.

-- Holy Experiment Pennsylvania, between 1681 and 1690, when John Blackwell was appointed in an unsuccessful attempt to impose an English governmental system and was roundly ignored by Quaker settlers.
+- Holy Experiment Pennsylvania, between 1681 and 1690, when John Blackwell was appointed in an unsuccessful attempt to impose an English government and was roundly ignored by Quaker settlers.

 - British HongKong (and one could add the similar city state of Portuguese Macau, in its later years, came to be quite like this trope, and still is today.

 - This is very debatable.
-The international sectors of the Hong Kong economy are indeed very laissez-faire, but the domestic economy is heavily cartelized and dominated by favored merchants.
+The international sectors of the Hong Kong economy are indeed very laissez-faire, but the domestic economy is heavily cartelized and dominated by favored merchants (indeed, all land in Hong Kong is state-owned, hardly a feature of such systems).
 Arguably the domestic economy is Mercantilist or State-Corporatist rather than laissez-faire in the proper sense.
 See Joe Studwell's Asian Godfathers for more on the topic.

-- More importantly, Hong Kong actually has a government.
+- More importantly, Hong Kong actually has an ordinary public government.
 As does Macau.

-- King Leopold II of Belgium owned what is now the Democratic Republic of Congo and considered it a business investment.
-(That's right, he personally owned a country well over twice the size of France/Texas.)
+- King Leopold II of Belgium owned what is now the Democratic Republic of Congo and considered it a business investment (that's right, he personally owned a country well over twice the size of France/Texas).
 The DRC is ... not doing so well now.
 To be fair, it didn't exactly do well back then, either.
 About that bad or worse—in 1900 the population was roughly half that estimated for 1800, after only fifteen years into his private rule in the "Congo Free State."
 Every hundredth slave had their hands cut off for an "example" of what happened if you stole from the mines.
 That, plus mercenary troops burned and killed whole villages who resisted, along with the brutal slave trade.
-It ended in 1910 when Anglo-Irish diplomat Roger Casement exposed these atrocities, which prompted Belgium to nationalize the colony and making it better, though still bad.
-Sir Roger was awarded a medal by the King (ie. the British King George V; not Leopold, obviously) for his work and ironically he later got hanged for treason after his leadership role in the 1916 Easter Rising against British rule of Ireland.
+It ended in 1910 when Anglo-Irish diplomat Roger Casement exposed these atrocities, which prompted Belgium to nationalize the colony, making this better, though still bad.
+Sir Roger was awarded a medal by the King (i.e. the British King George V-not Leopold, obviously) for his work and ironically he later got hanged for treason after his leadership role in the 1916 Easter Rising against British rule of Ireland.

 - Many ancient political systems ran like this.
 Roman politicians had to discharge the duties of their office (except a few covered by the State treasury) with their own money, recouping the losses with plunder from military campaigns in the provinces.
-This worked fine when Rome was a single small city-state; it proved rather more problematic as the Empire expanded leading to civil war and the end of the Republic.
+This worked fine when Rome was a single small city-state; it proved rather more problematic as the Empire expanded, leading to civil war and the end of the Republic.
+The police and fire services were also private originally in Ancient Rome.
+This had the problems you might expect: Crassus, who was one member of the ruling Triumvirate alongside Julius Caesar, got his famous riches in part by essentially extorting slum lords to sell him their apartment buildings when they were on fire.
+He would then have his slave fire brigade collapse the building (the common means of dousing a fire in those days) and rebuild it later, to great profit.

 - The country of Somalia qualifies, if only because there is literally no government (at least, one that is capable of extending its writ beyond the capital city).
 Most of the country is de facto controlled by warlords, religious militias, and pirates, and disputes are settled by the Xeer, an ancient system of customary law that is based on property rights.